erdaltoprak/erdaltoprak.com/src/pages/blog/setting-up-macos-for-development.md

 echo -e "alias reload='source ~/.zshrc'" >>~/.zshrc
 ````

-We also need to configure git basics properly
+We also need to configure git basics properly :
 ```shell
 git config --global user.email "YOUR_EMAIL"
 git config --global user.name "YOUR_NAME"
 ```

-macOS is better with some tweaks
+macOS is better with some tweaks:
 ```shell
 # Note: There are a lot of settings that you could change, this is just a few of them that I use
 # Always show file extensions